Peering with Ausics

 Configuring Guides

-DNews sadly is no longer supported by its authors netwinsite, it is still available from netwinsite but it is not IPv6 capable, nor is it native 64bit, however, it is still very functional with IPv4 and 32bit OS's, it is very powerful, fast and resource nice, not wanting a sizable chunk of system resources to run, it creates its storage buffers on demand as required, DNews is an excellent choice for IHAVE and Suck, as it was designed with Suck in mind as well as IHAVE, for those reasons we still use it today!
+DNews sadly is no longer supported by its authors netwinsite, it is still available from netwinsite but it is not IPv6 capable, nor is it native 64bit, however, it is still very functional, it is very powerful, fast and resource nice, not wanting a sizable chunk of system resources to run, it creates its storage buffers on demand as required, DNews is an excellent choice for IHAVE and Pull/Suck, as it was designed with Suck in mind as well as IHAVE, for those reasons we still use it today!

-INN however, is still actively developed, runs native 64bit and IPv6, so may be the better option if you are starting your News Server from scratch and taking a full IHAVE feed, it can be a bit harder to configure and with multiple choices of storage, you need to select the right one for you, and ensure you have those set correctly, else messages will expire or be overwriten too soon.
-INN is best with IHAVE (full feed), it's not designed to work well as a Suck/pull server, it can, but is very inefficient if you have a lot of groups.
+INN however, is actively developed, runs native 64bit and IPv6, so may be the better option if you are starting your News Server from scratch and taking a full IHAVE feed, it can be a bit harder to configure and with multiple choices of storage that often confuse, you need to select the right one for you, and ensure you have those set correctly, else messages will expire or be overwriten too soon.
+INN is best with IHAVE, it's not designed to work well as a Suck/Pull server, it can, but is very inefficient if you have a lot of groups (their own words - not mine)

 • Maximum article size is 100KB